ahmedshablakh/Queue-Management-System/README.md

 - **`clsDate` Library**: To handle date and time functionalities.

 # Author
-This project was developed by [AHMAD SHABLAKH].
+-This project was developed by [AHMAD SHABLAKH].
-Contact: [ahmadshablakh.swi@gmail.com]
+-Contact: [ahmadshablakh.swi@gmail.com]